-- 2.39 Providers must use the Parental Declaration Form to identify children who are eligible for Disability Access Fund (DAF) payments.
-They must see evidence of the child's DLA letter and send a copy to the Local Authority by using the secure Document Upload facility on Synergy. - 2.40 Providers must complete the SEND Universal Provision Matrix (Pre-School) before making a referral to IDS.
-This document must also be used to request inclusion grant funding for individuals with high level SEND at targeted and specialist level, and when applying for WincKS status for the setting.
+- 2.39.
+Providers must use the Parental Declaration Form (PDF) to identify children who are eligible for Disability Access Fund (DAF) payments.
+They must see evidence of the child's DLA letter and send a copy to the Local Authority by using the secure Document Upload facility via the Synergy Provider Portal. - 2.40.
+Providers must complete the SEND Universal Provision Matrix (Pre-School) before making a referral to IDS.
+This document must also be used to request inclusion grant funding for individuals with high level SEND at targeted and specialist level, and when applying for WinckS status for the setting.